3 Data Architecture Needs for the Consumer Packaged Goods Industry

 Moreover, in the case of food manufacturing, where goods are perishable, it is critical for the home office to know instantly whether goods have been delivered to the right place at the right time and whether replacements are needed.
 Such data could mean the difference between a loyal and a lost customer.
 As an example, consider product shortages due to recalls during the Christmas or other high-demand season.
 If you are in the business of delivering such products, you need to be able to simultaneously contact all current and potential customers immediately while sourcing a replacement.
 Similarly, a CPG manufacturer must be able to contact customers quickly and find alternative sources if they rely on an ingredient coming from an area affected by natural disaster.
 The mere act of demonstrating active pursuit of a viable solution quickly builds customer loyalty.
 Doing so relies on two-way exchange of data.

 On the whole, digital transformation in the consumer goods industry is about finding new ways to instantly spread actionable information among sales representatives in the field, customer service representatives in the call center, product managers, finance team members responsible for credit and billing, and the manufacturing and operations teams responsible for producing and distributing product.
 This action breeds measurable impact on long-term customer retention and loyalty, and a company's bottom line.
-Industrywide, the impact equates to reported 45% increase in sales pipelines, 44% increase in sales productivity and 37% increase in sales revenue according to "Manufacturing Meaningful Consumer Relationships," a Salesforce.com e-book.
+Industrywide, the impact equates to reported 45 percent increase in sales pipelines, 44 percent increase in sales productivity, and 37 percent increase in sales revenue according to "Manufacturing Meaningful Consumer Relationships," a Salesforce.com e-book.

 John Joseph is vice president, marketing at Scribe Software, where he is responsible for managing the company’s corporate marketing, demand generation, partner marketing, and product marketing initiatives.
 He holds a Bachelor of Science degree in electrical engineering from the Massachusetts Institute of Technology (MIT), a Master of Science degree in electrical engineering from the University of Southern California, and a Master of Business Administration degree from MIT’s Sloan School of Management.
 You can contact the author via email or on LinkedIn.